kilic/rlnapp/packages/contracts/tree.md

 A closed subtree merges with the previous subtree if height of both subtree are the same.
 And similarly a merged subtree continiues to  merge with previous subtrees if there exists a subtree with same height.

 Closed subtree root hashes are stored on-chain.
-Notice that there cannot be same level root hashes for different subtrees since the always have to be neightboors and we merge them whenever possible.
+Notice that there cannot be root hashes more that one for æ level since always we merge them whenever possible.

 # Persist the top root